Apply today — you could get a loan for up to $1,300. Applications close Dec. 31, 2024. Explore Emerald Advance® Loan

 Advantages or disadvantages: This type of payment is convenient and gives taxpayers greater control and flexibility for making payments.
 They may also earn points, miles, or other credit card rewards.
 However, higher credit card balances could negatively impact your credit score, and paying with credit may not be appropriate for people with unmanageable credit card debt.

-Owe the IRS and not sure what to do?
+Owe the IRS and having trouble paying your tax bill?
 We can help

+Received an IRS notice about unpaid taxes?
 Our tax professionals can help you figure out which steps to take if you owe taxes but can’t pay.
-Get help from a trusted IRS expert.
+Get help from a trusted tax pro who can help you understand your options for tax relief.

 Was this topic helpful?